 - Write down your business electricity usage if you’re interested in a bundled plan

 - Write down the date your current contract expires (if you have one)

-Having these things handy will make it much easier for suppliers to give you an accurate quote at the best possible price.
+Now you’re ready to start comparing business gas suppliers.
+Having these things handy will make it much easier to find the best deals.

 Sources for prices listed above: